 The liability of company directors is not merely a legal concept; it can have direct financial consequences for those who hold the position.
-With the end of the moratorium that suspended the calculation of losses for 2020 and 2021, claims against directors who fail to fulfill their duties are being revived.
+With the end of the moratorium that suspended the calculation of losses for 2020 and 2021, claims against directors who fail to fulfil their duties are being revived.

 Is your company prepared for this situation?